The use of inclusive and non-discriminatory language helps to avoid assumptions and misunderstandings and promote respectful relationships.

-- Avoid using medical terminology or assuming that a disability is experienced as an illness.
+- Avoid using medical terminology or assuming that disability is experienced as an illness.
 Many disabilities are stable and do not automatically involve problems with general health.

-- Don’t assume that everyone with a disability is an expert on a range of disability issues or accessibility.
+- Don’t assume that everyone with disability is an expert on a range of disability issues or accessibility.

 - Understand that it is not the disability that can be disabling but a lack of accessibility i.e. buildings that only have steps.

 - When referring to an individual’s disability many people would suggest you emphasise the person first.
 The usual terms are ‘people with disability’, ‘person with physical disability’, ‘person who uses a wheelchair’ and ‘person with an intellectual disability’ or ‘person with an acquired disability’.
-There are also people who strongly embrace their identity as disabled – language is personal and it’s OK to ask people what they prefer.

 - Don’t use statements with a negative meaning such as invalid, incapacitated, slow, handicapped, retard or ‘confined’ to a wheelchair.